 Why should brands embrace this new trend?

 Live streaming allows experts to demonstrate the products when being used and talk through their functions in the liveliest way possible.
 Meanwhile, the audience can ask questions and receive explanations instantly, leading to immediate purchases.
 Besides, there’s a feeling of authenticity that comes from live streaming.
 There is also an option of receiving virtual gifts, which also boosts explosive growth of sales.

 Chinese TV is heavily controlled by the Government with somewhat predictable plots and themes while much of the advertising is scripted and airbrushed.
-In contrast, live streaming enables viewers to see their favourite streamers behave and react naturally and in real-time.
+In contrast, live streaming enables viewers to see their favorite streamers behave and react naturally and in real-time.